 #1.
 Gather primary data (aka new data) using surveys and interviews

 If you have a growing subscriber list or audience, you’re ahead of the game.
 All you need to do is send an email or publish a social media post linking to your survey to start generating primary data right away.
+You can also ask to interview people in your target audience.

 During your questions, dig deep to find out your target audience’s main priorities, concerns, and the emotion behind their answers.
 The more you can find out about the people in your market, the easier it will be to create products and marketing that resonates with them.